 Financial aid is available to help fund this study abroad program.
 Students are highly encouraged to apply for the Georgia State University International Education Fee (IEF) Study Abroad Scholarship Program.
 For more information on this and other scholarship opportunities, please view the study abroad scholarships mainpage or contact Study Abroad Programs, Office of International Affairs, (404)413-2529.

-Students wishing to apply must complete the program application on the GSU Study Abroad website: Note: After acceptance from GSU program director students must apply to University of Northumbria
+Note: After acceptance from GSU program director students must apply to University of Northumbria

 Responsibility & Liability